Jabble/tamu-rdm-workshops/modules/file-formats-and-organization.md

 ## File organization
 Naming files sensible things is good for you and for your computers.
 Without structured information, our lives would be much poorer.
-There's one rule for organizing files from which all organization schemes can develop.
+There's one rule from which all organization schemes can develop.

 Be consistent.